tc39/notes/es6/2014-11/nov-20.md

 YK: Want use case

-RWS: If you have a generic write barrier on the array, you'd have to hold onto the original array and compute the difference, which is expensive.
+RWN: If you have a generic write barrier on the array, you'd have to hold onto the original array and compute the difference, which is expensive.
 Providing the intermediary values significantly reduces that expense.

 JM: Is there an objection to adding the configurability?